 If you want to start experimenting with vegan baking, my biggest tip is to first change your expectations.
 These cookies aren’t going to match up to your traditional indulgent bakery style (butter-filled) cookie.
 But they’re still delicious!
 I find this to be the case for most of the plant-based baked goods I’ve tried.
 Different, but good.

 Cookies are a relatively simple place to start if you want to dabble in vegan baking because they’re less technical and more forgiving than a pastry.

 Here are the ingredients you’ll need for these vegan oatmeal cookies:

 - Oats – for these I used the food processor to chop up rolled oats.
 You could also make it easy and use quick oats, but I never buy those so this is the next best option.

 - Whole wheat pastry flour – just enough to help them hold together; 100% whole grain but still light and fluffy.

 - Salt – to bring out the flavor (I used fine sea salt)

 - Dates – my sweetener of choice.
 It’s subtle, and pairs so well with the almond butter.
 You’ll use these to make a paste that gets folded into the cookies.
 It works beautifully!

-- Vanilla paste (affiliate) – this product is so unique and adds great depth of flavor.
+- Vanilla bean paste – this product is so unique and adds great depth of flavor.
 If you don’t have it, you could also use vanilla extract.